SearchWP Blog

 we found our custom post type

-To make sure that our search is truly limited to the Tutorial custom post type, we should also try to search for other post types.
+To make sure that our search is truly limited to the tutorials, we also tried to search for other post types.

 As you can see, we haven’t found any results.